3CORESec/SIEGMA/README.md

 <p align="center"><img align="center" src="https://i.imgur.com/laf6vv6.png"></p>

-It is also our objective to take a community approach to SIEM schemas, maintaing easy to read data dictionaries while making it trivial to add custom fields based on specific use cases *(i.e quickly add a field to your SIEM configuration file)*.
+It is also our objective to take a community approach to SIEM schemas, maintaing easy to read data dictionaries while making it trivial to add custom fields based on specific use cases.

 For platforms that support it, SIΣGMA also enables automatic upload of the SIEM consumable.
 Check the [Automatic Import](https://github.com/3CORESec/SIEGMA#siem-automatic-import-feature) section for more information.